changeworld/azure-docs.ja-jp/articles/virtual-machines/virtual-machines-windows-extensions-configuration-samples.md

             }
           }

-### Confer の Azure 向けの Advanced Threat Prevention and Incident Response
+### <a name="confer-advanced-threat-prevention-and-incident-response-for-azure"></a>Confer Advanced Threat Prevention and Incident Response for Azure
           {
             "publisher": "Confer",
             "type": "ConferForAzure",